ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 Model evaluation and model testing might sound similar, but there is a key difference between the two.
 Evaluation focuses on assessing the model’s performance in a controlled environment, while model testing checks how well the model works in real-world conditions.

-Let’s look at it with a simple example of a spam detection model that filters out unwanted emails.
+Let's look at it with a simple example of a spam detection model that filters out unwanted emails.

 During the **model evaluation** phase (validation mode), we will use a labelled dataset of emails to calculate metrics like accuracy, precision and recall.
 For example, the model might successfully identify 95% of spam emails in this dataset.